 If you have trouble following through with printing your travel photos following a trip, one of these travel printers might be a good choice for you.
 Being able to print a few photos at the end of a day as you’re relaxing in a hotel room or even a cafe is a great way to fill your travel scrapbook on the road- write in you day’s itinerary and add a few ticket stubs and your travel scrapbook will be complete by the time you catch your return flight- leaving no pressure to collate photos and manage memories after the trip.

 I personally have traveled and travel scrapbooked with both the Canon IVY Bluetooth Printer and HP’s version: Sproket Printer of these travel printers.
-While Canon’s printer has a .1 star lead in aggregate reviews, through traveling with both I have noticed no major difference in use or the quality of printed photos.
+Through traveling with both, I have noticed no major difference in use or the quality of printed photos.
 These travel printers make it fun and easy to add photos of you, your travel companions, and the sites you visit directly into your travel scrapbook while you are still traveling.

 Cutouts from Brochures and Travel Pamphlets